Bintray Deployment

 Files Section #

-Configure the files you would like to upload to Bintray and their upload path.
+Configure the files you want to upload to Bintray and their upload path.

 You can define one or more groups of patterns.
 Each group contains three patterns: